 An exemption based on who purchases the product or who sells the product.
 An exemption that is available to all individuals shall not be considered an entity-based exemption.
+See Compiler's Notes for history.

 A seller registered under the Agreement that has selected a CSP as its agent to perform the seller's sales and use tax functions as outlined in the contract between the Streamlined Sales Tax Governing Board and the Certified Service Provider, other than the seller's obligation to remit tax on its own purchases.